luispradojr/luispradojr/README.md

 - 👋 Hi, I’m @luispradojr
 - I'm married with Christiane and have a 25 years-old daughter, Sophia
-- 👀 I love Physics, Simulation Software, Project Management, Lean Manufacturing, Philosophy, Ethics, Music, and Languages
+- 👀 I love Physics, Simulation Software, Project Management, Lean Manufacturing, Philosophy, Music, and Languages
 - 🌱 I’m currently learning Quantum Computing and AI
 - 💞️ I’m looking to collaborate on Quantum Computing Software
 - 📫 How to reach me: